Three Functional Roles of the Per-Layer Embedding Gate in Gemma-4 E2B

 | Syntactic/Lexical | L4-L7, L17 | Small (0.1-0.6x) | Mixed, opposing at L17 | Correlates (L6: 1.61) but not causal (1.9% of damage) | Low (0.07-0.13) | Hurts model (+0.25 NLL) |

-These roles don't require each other.
-They have different magnitudes, different alignment properties, different causal effects.
+These roles are independant and have different magnitudes, alignment properties and, causal effects.
 Treating the PLE gate as a single mechanism, which is how it tends to get described, is mechanistically wrong.

-The strongest finding is at Layers 13 and 14: the model injects a token-identity signal that is 5 to 6x the size of the residual stream, broadly aligned with the layer's update, yet actively harmful for next-token prediction when removed — except on Chinese, where the sign flips, and on medium-frequency code tokens, where one bin also reverses.
+The strongest finding is at Layers 13 and 14 where the model injects a token identity signal that is 5 to 6x the size of the residual stream, broadly aligned with the layer's update, yet actively harmful for next-token prediction when removed, except on Chinese where the sign flips and on medium frequency code tokens where one bin also reverses.

 There are three readings of what L13/L14 are doing, ordered from conservative to speculative: